 Credit risk is the risk of loss associated with the counterparty's inability to fulfil its contractual obligations.
 Financial instruments subject to credit risk include cash and cash equivalents, short-term investments, and other receivables.
 All of the Company's cash and short-term investments are held at reputable financial institutions.
-Other receivables consist mainly of GST receivables that the Company expects to receive from the Government of Canada.
+Other receivables consist mainly of harmonized sales tax and general sales tax receivables that the Company expects to receive from the Government of Canada.
 As such credit risk is deemed to be low.